Matsuura Laboratory Members

 that effective mechanism design is not trivial because there have been a lot of

-studies on disincentive problems (e.g.
+studies on disincentive problems (e.

 free-riding) associated with information